Vyral/tandra-bowers/_posts/2021-05-17-avoid-these-upgrades-before-selling.md

 **3\.
 Building an accent wall.** It looks great, but it won’t necessarily increase the value of your home.

 **4\.
 Making costly upgrades.** Replacing your water heater, furnace, or A/C unit is not the best idea.
-If they’re broken, it’s understandable, but if they’re functioning properly, there’s no reason to replace them.
+If they are broken, it's understandable, but if they are functioning properly, there’s no reason to replace them.

 Focus your efforts on the kitchen, main level bathrooms, flooring, and landscaping.
 Those are all high-value upgrades, along with painting.